jarikorhonen/rnnbiqav2/README.md

 and then vice versa.
 Uses `trainAndTestRNNmodelv2.m` script for this purpose.
 Displays the results for SCC, PCC, and RMSE.

 You may skip steps 1 and 3 and use the pretrained feature extractor model available to download [here](https://mega.nz/file/qA4GzQ4S#SUC2zdpNnCNvEhYHsV6lewJLslTnrULmEGKm0Iz2VZk).
+In this case, you can comment out lines 42-43 and 51-52 in `masterScript.m`.